How (and Why) to Study Abroad as a Medical & Health Student

 Study Abroad Benefits

-Veterinary students studying abroad take advantage of opportunities to help endangered or uncommon animals that are traditionally unavailable to learners in the U.S. Students can obtain positions in laboratories clinics, farms, and ranches and receive excellent hands-on work experience.
+Study abroad students in veterinary or vet tech programs can take advantage of opportunities to help endangered or uncommon animals that are traditionally unavailable to learners in the U.S. Students can obtain positions in laboratories clinics, farms, and ranches and receive excellent hands-on work experience.
 These situations can serve as distinguishing markers when newly graduated veterinarians apply for positions.

 Study Abroad Benefits